 Seth Boustead is a composer, radio host, arts manager and writer, concert producer, in-demand speaker and visionary with the goal of revolutionizing how and where classical music is performed and how it is perceived by the general public.
 He received his Master of Music Composition degree from the Chicago College for the Performing Arts in 2002 and has gone on to forge a unique and highly personal musical identity through a prolific outpouring of works in every conceivable genre.
-His music is regularly performed across the United States and in Europe and has been heard on radio and television stations in Chicago, San Francisco, New York and Paris among others and his orchestra piece This Point Forward was a finalist for the American Prize in 2012.
+His music is regularly performed across the United States and in Europe and has been heard on radio and television stations in Chicago, San Francisco, New York and Paris among others.

 In addition to the stunning variety of these events, each has been highly successful.
-Songs About Buildings and Moods led to an annual collaboration with the Chicago Architecture Foundation, 1,001 Afternoons in Chicago is being recorded for commercial release, will be performed live on WFMT in 2014 and is being adapted into a film version and Composer Alive has led to worldwide acclaim for ACM and the Palomar ensemble.
+Songs About Buildings and Moods led to an annual collaboration with the Chicago Architecture Foundation, 1,001 Afternoons in Chicago was recorded for commercial release and performed live on WFMT in 2015 and was adapted into a film version aired on PBS in November of 2015, and Composer Alive has led to worldwide acclaim for ACM.

-A frequent guest speaker, Seth has given lectures and appeared on panel presentations at conferences around the country and at UNAM in Mexico City.
+A frequent guest speaker, Seth has given lectures and appeared on panel presentations at conferences around the world including Mexico City, Rotterdam, Berlin, Seoul, Colombia, Barcelona, Paris, Stanford University in Palo Alto and many more.
 He has spoken about diverse topics such as fundraising for non-profits, public relations, new directions in contemporary classical music and composing for film.
 In 2011 he gave a TEDx talk called the Future of Classical Music and was one of only 10 people chosen for the honor of speaking.

 Seth has been interviewed by or had writings appear in a wide variety of publications including the New York Times, Chicago Magazine, Time Out Chicago, Composition Today, New Music Box of the American Music Center and Chamber Music Magazine.
 He has been a guest on radio and television shows including Chicago Tonight on WTTW, 848, Morning Edition and Afternoon Shift on Chicago Public Radio, Sunday Papers on WGN, Movies on the Radio on WQXR in New York and many more.